-Bert directs IJ’s National Street Vending Initiative, a nationwide effort to vindicate the right of street vendors to earn an honest living by fighting unconstitutional vending restrictions in courts of law and the court of public opinion.
+Bert started IJ’s National Street Vending Initiative, a nationwide effort to vindicate the economic liberty of street vendors by fighting unconstitutional vending restrictions in courts of law and the court of public opinion.
 He served as co-counsel in IJ’s successful challenge to El Paso’s protectionist restrictions on mobile vendors, which resulted in El Paso repealing those restrictions.
-He also led IJ’s recent successful effort in 2013 to defeat proposed food-truck regulations that would have (by their anti-competitive design) crippled D.C.’s food-truck industry.
-In addition, Bert has co-authored three reports about street-vending laws and food trucks: Streets of Dreams: How Cities Can Create Economic Opportunity by Knocking Down Protectionist Barriers to Street Vending; Food Truck Freedom: How to Build Better Food-Truck Laws in Your City; and Seven Myths and Realities About Food Trucks: Why the Facts Support Food-Truck Freedom.
+He also led IJ’s successful effort in 2013 to defeat proposed food-truck regulations that would have (by their anti-competitive design) crippled D.C.’s food-truck industry.

-In his First Amendment practice, Bert served as co-counsel in SpeechNow.org v.
+Bert litigated in defense of free speech as co-counsel in SpeechNow.org v.
 FEC, in which IJ successfully challenged federal campaign finance laws’ restrictions on free speech and the right of association.
 He was lead counsel in the Institute’s successful challenge to Florida’s “electioneering communications” law, which required groups and individuals to register with the state and comply with onerous regulations if they merely wanted to mention candidates or ballot issues in their publications.
 Bert also successfully defended a group of home and business owners in Clarksville, Tenn., who were sued by two developers (one a local politician) for criticizing the developers and their local government for abusing the power of eminent domain for private development.

-Bert received his law degree from Duke University in 1999, where he served as an articles editor on the staff of Law and Contemporary Problems.
-He received his undergraduate degree from Rice University in 1996 where he majored in history and political science.
-Before coming to the Institute, he spent two years in private practice at a Helms Mulliss & Wicker in Charlotte, where he worked on a wide variety of commercial litigation cases.
+Bert received his law degree from Duke University in 1999, and he received his undergraduate degree from Rice University in 1996 where he majored in history and political science.
+Before coming to IJ, he spent two years in private practice at a Helms Mulliss & Wicker in Charlotte, where he worked on a wide variety of commercial litigation cases.
 After law school, he clerked for Judge Karen Williams of the U.S. Court of Appeals for the Fourth Circuit.

 Bert's Cases